AddThis Social Bookmark Button

 Small Isles Bay seen from Craighouse

 Jura House, which is located at the southern end of the island, was built around 1880 by the Campbell’s of Jura.
 The House itself can not be visited and is actually only visible from the ferry between Kennacraig and Port Askaig on Islay.
 The walled garden was created in the early part of the 19th century and acted as a kitchen garden to the house.
-The garden is now open to the public and well worth a visit.
-The views from the walled garden towards the Kintyre peninsula are stunning and the garden is very well maintained by a Dutch person who lives here for almost 30 years.
+The garden is unfortunately not open to the public since 2010.
 There are a couple of small islands situated off the southern coast of Jura, Am Fraoch Eilean to the south-west of Jura House and Brosdale Island to the south-east.
 On the first of these are the remains of Claig Castle, one of the sea fortresses that were used by by the Lords of the Isles to control traffic in the seas around the Hebridean islands.

 From Jura House, the road heads north-west towards Craighouse, the only village on Jura, and located seven miles from the Feolin ferry.
 Here there is the only hotel on Jura, the island’s only distillery, the village shop and post office, the gift shop/tearoom and the school.
 The Distillery and shop are open for visits by appointment only and the tour is interesting and normally not too crowded.
 The village sits overlooking a bay with a group of islands that are known collectively as the Small Isles.
 Beyond these islands, Knapdale on the mainland is separated from Jura by the stretch of water known as the Sound of Jura.